Alaska’s frontier faces widespread government shutdown pain

 Because of Alaska’s unique and expansive environment, the federal government plays a big role in daily life here across numerous agencies — from national parks to airports, waterways and the fishing industry.
 So it was no surprise that the state's senior senator, Republican Lisa Murkowski, was one of the first in her party to aggressively call for a quick end to a stalemate that has become bogged down in a fight over President Donald Trump's insistence on funding for a border wall.

-But there is no sign that the shutdown, now 26 days old, will end anytime soon and many federal employees aren't being paid, even if they are deemed essential enough to be needed on the job.
+But there is no sign that the shutdown, 26 days old as of Wednesday, will end anytime soon and many federal employees aren't being paid, even if they are deemed essential enough to be needed on the job.

 Coast Guard denied pay, some turn to food banks amid shutdownJan.
 15, 201901:16